jonnyleealas/201-Reads/readings/class9.md

 1. The event you want to listen for.
 1. The code you want it to run.
 1. Boolean indicating how events flow.
 Usually set to false.
-Events nest inside other elements like arent child.
+Events nest inside other elements like aren't child.
 But they only matter when the code has even handlers, and ancestor, or descendant.
 #
 When an event occurs the event object tells you information about.
 1. Info about the event.